Revisiting Knowledge Distillation via Label Smoothing Regularization: Experiments on Tf-KD

-For Tf-KD$_{reg}$, the manually designed teacher is a regularization term, meaning no extra computation added.
-So it can serve as a generic regularization method to normally train neural networks.
-We compare our Teacher-free regularization with label smoothing on CIFAR100, Tiny-ImageNet and ImageNet.
+\paragraph{Comparison with LSR} The Tf-KD$_{reg}$ is motivated by LSR, which can be seen as a modification of LSR.
+This modification significantly improves the performance of neuron networks without extra computation cost.
+Same as LSR, Tf-KD$_{reg}$ can serve as a generic regularization method to normally train neural networks.
+We compare our Tf-KD$_{reg}$ with label smoothing on CIFAR100, Tiny-ImageNet and ImageNet.
 For fair comparisons, experiment settings for Tf-KD$_{reg}$ and LSR are the same.
-The results are shown in Tab.~\ref{tab:reg_CIFAR100}, Tab.~\ref{tab:reg_t_imagenet} and Figure~\ref{fig:imagenet_reg}(a).
-It can be seen that our Tf-KD$_{reg}$ regularization consistently outperforms label smoothing regularization, which is a better choice for model regularization compared with label smoothing.
+The results are shown in Tab.~\ref{tab:reg_CIFAR100},~\ref{tab:reg_t_imagenet} and~\ref{tab:KD_man_imagenet}.
+It can be seen that Tf-KD$_{reg}$ consistently outperforms LSR.
+Additionally, the formulation of KDR$_{man}$ is similar to LSR, but it is not an over-parameterized version of label smoothing.
+We give detailed comparison between Tf-KD$_{reg}$ and LSR to show the difference in Supplementary Material.